MHindermann/mas/text/draft.md

 #### Implementation

 The above scoring metrics were implemented using the scikit-learn machine learning library [@Pedregosa.2011].
-It is important to note that each metric comes in three different flavors dubbed "macro", "micro", and "weighted" respectively.
-In the macro flavor, the metric represents simply the mean per class (i.e., correct or incorrect suggestion).
-The weighted metric is the macro metric but each class is weighted by its true positives.
-By contrast, a metric with the micro flavor is computed globally over all true positives and false positives respectively negatives.
+For a given Annif configuration ([section "Annif versus native gold standard"](#annif-versus-native-gold-standard))... [perhaps explain how it is done, important to mention transformation of multilabel to binary].
+Note that while

 ### Annif versus native gold standard

-In this section, I will assess the perfomance of Annif versus the native gold standard.
+In this section, I will assess the performance of Annif versus the native gold standard.

 #### Creating the data foundation